 EMEA General and Administrative Expenses.
-During the year ended December 31, 2019, EMEA general and administrative expenses increased by 8% (7% on a constant currency basis).
+During the year ended December 31, 2020, EMEA general and administrative expenses increased by 2% (3% on a constant currency basis).
 The increase in our EMEA general and administrative expenses was primarily due to:

-- · a net increase of \$8.8 million of realized cash flow hedge losses from foreign currency forward contracts; and - \$3.9 million of higher compensation costs, including salaries, bonuses, stock-based compensation and headcount growth.
+\$24.4 million of higher compensation costs, including salaries, bonuses, and stock-based compensation, primarily due to headcount growth.